Everything you should look for when evaluating an SMS marketing platform to help you scale a list of subscribers, drive revenue, and build loyalty.

 7. Personalized triggered messages that engage subscribers across the lifecycle

-Triggered messages let you automatically drive revenue based on real-time behavioral data from your subscribers, like signing up for your text messaging program, abandoning their online shopping cart, or making a purchase.
+Triggered messages let you automatically drive revenue based on real-time behavioral data from your subscribers, like signing up for your SMS program, abandoning their online shopping cart, or making a purchase.

 You’ll want to make sure your SMS partner has built out multiple types of triggered messaging flows, including the examples below.
-These types of messages help ensure you reach your subscribers at the right time with personalized content.
-Plus, once these messages are set up, they’ll send automatically.
+These types of messages help make sure you reach your subscribers at the right time with personalized content.
+Plus, once these messages are set up, they’ll send on their own.

 - Welcome messages: It’s important that you’re able to start your text messaging relationship with new subscribers by sending a friendly hello, and sharing helpful information about your brand to establish a lasting relationship.

-- Browse abandonment reminders: If someone browsed a specific product, but left your website before adding it to their cart, this type of message will help you encourage them to head back to your site to view the product they browsed—making it easy for them to complete their purchase.
+- Browse abandonment reminders: If someone browsed a specific product, but left your website before adding it to their cart, this type of message can help encourage them to head back to your site to view the product again—making it easier for them to complete their purchase.

-- Cart abandonment reminders: If shoppers leave items in their digital shopping cart, you should be able to send a triggered abandoned cart text message.
-This type of automated reminder helps recover otherwise lost revenue.
+- Cart abandonment reminders: If shoppers leave items in their digital shopping cart, you should be able to re-engage them with an abandoned cart text message.
+This type of triggered reminder helps recover otherwise lost revenue.

-- Post-purchase messages: To keep past purchases interested in your brand and ensure you stay top-of-mind even after they complete their purchase, you’ll want to make sure you can send a post-purchase message.
+- Post-purchase messages: To keep past purchasers interested in your brand—and stay top-of-mind even after they buy something—you’ll want to make sure you can send them post-purchase messages.